digital-engineering/airbnb-scraper/README.md

 * `FIELDS_TO_EXPORT="['field1', 'field2', ...]"`
   Can be found in settings.py.
 Contains a list of all possible fields to export, i.e. all fields of `AirbnbScraperItem`.
 Comment items to remove undesired fields from output.
+Applies only to `xlsx` output.

 * `MINIMUM_MONTHLY_DISCOUNT=30`
   Minimum monthly discount.